Teradata/developer-resources/docs/glossary.md

 <a id="glo-load-balancer"></a>
 ### load balancer

 A load balancer distributes incoming traffic evenly across servers, which improves performance, reliability, and scalability.
-If your organzation does not allow its resources to use public IP addresses, you can use a load balancer to expose the AI Unlimited manager and engine to the public IP network.
+If your organization does not allow its resources to use public IP addresses, you can use a load balancer to expose the AI Unlimited manager and engine to the public IP network.

 ## M